vimcaw/pixelshop-old/README.md

 预览：https://vimcaw.github.io/Pixelshop/

 ## Progress
+> 2017-9-2---------- V0.3.0
+> * Improved Hotkey hint - menu item can display hotkey hint now;
+> * Hotkey has supported combination-key (but Alt and Shift key has some bugs);
+> * Change project building way to Webpack.

 > 2017-8-30 ---------- V0.2.7
 > * Added Reset Color and Exchange color button.
 > * Added HotKey function, default of Keymap is Photoshop Keymap, you can change hotkey by editing keymap.json.